 top of page

-Being Queer is The Holiest Thing I've Ever Done: A Reflection on Honesty, Vulnerability, and Divinity
+Being Queer is The Holiest Thing I've Ever Done: A Reflection on Spirituality, Honesty, Vulnerability, and Divinity

 Throughout my journey within the realm of white evangelicalism, the overarching theme was always the holiness of God—a concept that, for a long time, seemed to breed more shame within me than anything else.
 This shame wasn't just about what I did or didn't do; sometimes, it was about not feeling guilty enough.
-But as I've embarked on a process of spiritual "unleavening," my perspective has shifted radically.
+As I've embarked on a process queer spirituality and "unleavening," my perspective has shifted radically.
 I've come to understand that holiness is less about proximity to some divine standard and more about the posture of honesty and vulnerability.
 This revelation has profoundly changed my understanding of what it means to live a holy life, especially as it intersects with my queer identity.

 The realization that holiness is synonymous with honesty was a groundbreaking moment for me.
 Holiness, I've come to see, is not about adhering to a set of rigid standards but about being true to oneself and, by extension, true in one's relationship with the divine.
 It's about vulnerability—laying oneself bare before God and the world, not as a performance of piety but as an authentic expression of one's being.
 This vulnerability, akin to humility, is rooted in truth and honesty, starkly contrasting the shame that stems from societal and internalized judgments about our "nakedness" or true selves.